Veridise/llzk-lib/doc/doxygen/5_contributing.md

 Before submitting your PR, ensure you have:

 - [ ] Added lit and/or unit tests covering all relevant cases.
-- [ ] Updated TableGen or other documentation to describe new features.
+- [ ] Updated TableGen and/or other documentation to describe new features.
 - [ ] Added a changelog.
 All PRs require a changelog describing what user-level changes have been made in the PR.
 To create a template changelog, run `create-changelog` from the nix shell.
 - [ ] [Linked the PR to an existing issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue), if applicable.
-- [ ] Enable the checkbox to [allow maintainer edits](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) so the branch can be updated for a merge.
+- [ ] Enabled the checkbox to [allow maintainer edits](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) so the branch can be updated for a merge.

 #### Pull Request Review